Particular/docs.particular.net/samples/msmq/persistence/sample.md

 snippet: ConfigureMsmqPersistenceEndpoint

+> [!NOTE]
-NOTE: MSMQ Persistence only supports subscription storage so another storage is needed for Timeouts since MSMQ doesn't have native timeout support.
+> MSMQ Persistence only supports subscription storage so another storage is needed for Timeouts since MSMQ doesn't have native timeout support.